Investors join gold rush for European infrastructure

 There is little political inclination in Germany to endanger a government coalition with an unpopular sale of 'Crown Jewel' assets, while the UK, which pioneered the sale of state infrastructure, has little left to sell.

-British and German plans this spring to sell a stake in government-controlled uranium enrichment firm Urenco, estimated to be worth up to 10 billion euros, hit resistance from the Dutch government, which owns a third.
+British and German plans this spring to sell a stake in government-controlled uranium enrichment firm Urenco, estimated to be worth up to 10 billion euros ($14 billion), hit resistance from the Dutch government, which owns a third.
 Sources say a sale or IPO may be revisited in early 2014.

-"We see an overhang in demand for core infrastructure assets - operational, very well-regulated or long-term contracted assets, with inflation protection and very predictable cash flows," said Markus Hottenrott, chief investment officer of Morgan Stanley Infrastructure, which manages $4 billion.
+"We see an overhang in demand for core infrastructure assets - operational, very well-regulated or long-term contracted assets, with inflation protection and very predictable cash flows," said Markus Hottenrott, chief investment officer of Morgan Stanley Infrastructure, which manages $4 billion (£2.4 billion).

 Pinning down the size of the infrastructure market as a whole is difficult, given the varying definitions.
 Taken as assets with government involvement at some level, such as price setting or regulation, JPMorgan Asset Management said the UK alone, Europe's most mature market, has $1-$1.5 trillion of investible assets.